-When using a color sensor, the subsampling scheme should preserve the Bayer pattern that is applied to the sensor.
+When a color sensor is used, the subsampling scheme should take into account that a Bayer color filter is applied on the sensor.
+This Bayer pattern should be preserved when subsampling is used.
 This means that the number of rows to be skipped should always be a multiple of two.
 An advanced subsampling scheme can be programmed to achieve these requirements.
 Of course, this advanced subsampling scheme can also be programmed in a monochrome sensor.
-See Table 22 for more details.
+See Table 26 for more details.

-Table 22: Advanced subsampling register settings
+Table 26: Advanced subsampling register settings

-Register name Register address Default value Description of the value Number_lines 1[7:0] 2[7:0] 1088 Defines the total number of lines read-out by the sensor (min=1, max=1088) Sub_s 35[7:0] 36[7:0] 0 Should be '0' at all times Sub_a 37[7:0] 38[7:0] 0 Number of rows to skip, it should be an even number between (0 and 2046).
+Register name Register address Default value Description of the value Number_lines 1[7:0] 2[7:0] 2048 Defines the total number of lines read-out by the sensor (min = 1, max = 2048) Sub_s 35[7:0] 36[7:0] 0 Should be '0' at all times Sub_a 37[7:0] 38[7:0] 0 Number of rows to skip, it should be an even number between (0 and 2046).

-Figure 54 shows two subsampling examples (skip 4x and skip 2x) in advanced mode.
+Figure 50 shows two subsampling examples (skip 4x and skip 2x) in advanced mode.

-Figure 54: Subsampling examples in advanced mode (skip 4x and skip 2x)
+Figure 50: Subsampling examples in advanced mode (skip 4x and skip 2x)